 Optimisation and creation of new products

-Studying Electro-Mechanical Systems Design, you gain knowledge within the areas of mechatronic system design, modelling and analysis of electro-mechanical systems, information technology and control theory.
+Studying the two-year Master’s programme Electro-Mechanical Systems Design, you gain knowledge within the areas of mechatronic system design, information technology, control theory, and modelling and analysis of electro-mechanical systems.
 This enables you to take part in interdisciplinary technical development and research projects.

 You learn to optimise constructions and to create new products and systems.

-During the programme, emphasis is put on disciplines such as modelling of multi-domain systems, simulation, system optimisation, and applied control engineering.
+During the programme, emphasis is put on disciplines such as modelling of multi-domain systems, motion control, simulation, system optimisation, and applied control engineering.

 Aalborg University is rated for excellence in the QS-ranking system.
 Aalborg University has received five stars certifying the world-class position of the university based on cutting-edge facilities and internationally renowned research and teaching faculty.